Giving Circles

 Why Agroecology?

+Agroecology–rooted in Indigenous knowledge–regenerates soil, protects biodiversity, strengthens local economies, and reminds us that defending food sovereignty is defending the future of our communities and democracies.
 Agroecology transforms the soil into a powerful tool for climate action.
 Research shows it can sequester up to 2.5 metric tons of carbon per hectare annually, simply by improving soil health and reducing erosion.

 - Human health improves with nutritious, chemical-free food